Trifluorotoluene: Uses

-Trifluorotoluene has a variety of niche uses.

-Low toxicity alternative to dichloromethane
+Solvent

 According to Ogawa and Curran, trifluorotoluene is similar to dichloromethane in standard acylation, tosylation, and silylation reactions.
 The dielectric constants for dichloromethane and trifluorotoluene are 9.04 and 9.18, respectively, indicating similar solvating properties.
 Dipole moments compare less favorably: 1.89 and 2.86 D for dichloromethane and trifluorotoluene, respectively.
 Replacing dichloromethane is advantageous when conditions require higher boiling solvents, since trifluorotoluene boils at 103 °C it has a higher boiling point than dichloromethane, which has a boiling point of ~40 °C.

 As a solvent, trifluorotoluene is useful in mild Lewis-acid catalyzed reactions, such as the Friedel-Crafts preparations.
 The most common catalyst, aluminium trichloride reacts with trifluorotoluene at room temperature; however, zinc chloride does not.

 Synthetic intermediate

-A second and perhaps more valuable use of trifluorotoluene is as a synthetic intermediate.
-A derivative of trifluorotoluene, 3-aminobenzotrifluoride, is the precursor to the herbicide fluometuron.
+Trifluorotoluene is a precursor to related derivatives.
+Nitration gives 3-nitrotrifluorotoluene.
+Similarly, nitration of 2-chlorotrifluorotoluene gives 3-nitro-2-chlorotrifluorotoluene.
+The latter is a precursor to the herbicide Trifluralin.
+A derivative of trifluorotoluene, 3-aminobenzotrifluoride, is the precursor to the urea herbicide fluometuron.
 It is synthesized via nitration followed by reduction to meta-H2NC6H4CF3.
-This aniline is then converted to the urea.
+This aniline is then converted to the final urea.

 Flumetramide (6-[4-(trifluoromethyl)phenyl]morpholin-3-one), a skeletal muscle relaxant, is also prepared from trifluorotoluene.